dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 A class is a template for what an object should look like.
 It's not till we instantiate an instance of that class, do we have an object.
 For example, we are going to create a human class.
-We then use that class to create human object.
+We then use that class to create a human object.
 David is an instance of the human class.
-## Create a class
+## Creating A Class
 We can create a new class by using the new ```class``` keyword.
 ```powershell
 class human